CEA-LIST/N2D2/docs/python_api/example/load_onnx.rst

             (5): '18' Softmax(Frame_CUDA<float>)(with_loss=True, group_size=0 | activation=None)(['17'])
     )

-The model have been exported successfully !
+The model has been exported successfully !

 Training and exporting the model
 --------------------------------